apache/druid/docs/release-info/migr-ansi-sql-null.md

 In Apache Druid 28.0.0, the default [null handling](../querying/sql-data-types.md#null-values) mode changed to be compliant with the ANSI SQL standard.
 This guide provides strategies for Druid operators who rely on legacy Druid null handling behavior in their applications to transition to SQL compliant mode.
-Legacy mode is scheduled to be removed from Druid.
+Legacy mode is planned for removal from Druid.

 ## SQL compliant null handling